dylanfair/checklist/README.md

 ## Customization

-There is a `theme.toml` file that is in the same location as your SQLite database (which can be found with `checklist where`).
+There is a `theme.toml` file (which can be found with `checklist where -t`).
 Here you can change background colors, outline colors, scrollbar colors and a couple styles.
 This isn't fully fleshed out, but hopefully acts as a good start.

 ## VSCode oddity